Devansh0210/Communication-Lab-Assignments/README.md

 ## Lab 1
   ### MATLAB Tasks:
-  -Converting Audio, Text, Image Signal into Bitstream which we can transmit
+- Converting Audio, Text, Image Signal into Bitstream which we can transmit

   ### Python Tasks:
-   -Generated Sine wave of given frequency
+- Generated Sine wave of given frequency